 The principle behind bed bug heat treatment is to use environmentally responsible heat to eradicate bed bugs without the use of chemicals.
 Heat treatments are safe and effective which makes them ideal for use in many environments.
 This includes office buildings, food manufacturing, warehouses, visitor attractions, care homes and of course residential homes.
-Because chemicals are not used, the treated area can be safely reoccupied within 60 minutes – even if it’s used for foods handling and storage.
+Because chemicals are not used, the treated area can be safely reoccupied within 60 minutes – even if it’s used for foods handling and storage so it is one of the best methods to eradicate bed bugs.

 How does heat treatment work?